Georgefemiwise/MailDrop/README.md

 # MailDrop
-An email sending system that drops simple sends email on the weekeds
+An email sending system that drops simple emails on the weekends.

 # How it works